volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 ## What is not working :

 - ?
+- Conf for the output is corrupted if something is saved in mixer settings...

 ### 4. Last changes

-November 1st 2020
+November 11th 2020

-- attenuation auto +0.5dB
-- warning for clipping detection
+- fix for DRC filter generation
+- new increase for auto attenuation offset (loudness war!!!)
+- add HK11 target curve

 October 26th 2020